hirwacedric123/hirwacedric123/README.md

 ### A Full-Stack Software Engineer Specializing in Backend with Django 🚀

 Welcome to my GitHub profile!
-I'm a **Full-Stack Software Engineer** specialized in **Python Django** for backend development, with a strong passion for frontend and backend technologies and s.
+I'm a **Full-Stack Software Engineer** specialized in **Python Django** for backend development, with a strong passion for frontend and backend technologies and .
 I enjoy building **scalable applications**, learning new technologies, and creating interactive user experiences.

 ---